hpfast/webmapping_for_beginners_wiki/D3-step-1.md

 What did you do?

-:information_source: First you created to variables with the width and height of your map (named w and h) for your browser screen(in pixels)
+:information_source: First you created to variables with the width and height of your map (named w and h) for your browser screen(in pixels).
+We need dimensions for the map, for we did not specify those in our css.

 ``` js
 //Width and height